Skip to main content

-As I'm sure, you're aware the TC39 committee (consisting of members from organisations such as Google, Microsoft and Mozilla) are reviewing proposals as they are submitted.
-Proposals then go through 4 stages, where a proposal reaching the 4th (last stage) means that it will officially be added to the JavaScript language.
+The TC39 committee (consisting of members from organisations such as Google, Microsoft and Mozilla) reviews proposals as they’re submitted.
+Proposals then move through 4 stages, where reaching stage 4 means it’ll officially be added to the JavaScript language.

-Note that you can take a look at the committee's website and see a list of proposals that bade it to Stage 3 ("close to completion").
-For every other proposal, you need to visit the TC39 GitHub repository.
+You can visit the committee’s website to see proposals that reached Stage 3 (“close to completion”).
+For every other proposal, check the TC39 GitHub repository.

-During Google I/O 2019, these proposals were also shared.
-This article summarises these announcements.
+During Google I/O 2019, these proposals were shared.
+This article summarises those announcements.

-Note that some of these discussed items have Stage 4 (final) state which means they'll be released soon.
+Some of the items discussed here already have Stage 4 (final) status, meaning they’ll be released soon.

 const arr = [1, [2, [3]]];